Review: Tuesday | The Bubble

 It feels wrong to watch someone whose long fringe makes him seem unaware of our gaze.
 But watch Daniel we must, for an unusually significant amount of time, as he tries to occupy himself after a day of college.
 ‘Tuesday’ is funny, intense, and both comfortingly and disturbingly everyday.

-We don’t hear Daniel speak properly until Sophie arrives, but we don’t need to.
-The set, and Daniel’s behaviour and body language speak for themselves.
-Something isn’t quite right and it’s about to get a whole lot worse.
-With a title like ‘Tuesday’ the prospect that this one will be unlike any other looms in our minds.
+We don’t hear Daniel (Jack Firoozan) speak properly until Sophie arrives, but we don’t need to.
+The set, Daniel’s behaviour, and his body language speak for themselves.
+Something isn’t quite right, and it’s about to get a whole lot worse.
+With a title like ‘Tuesday’, the prospect that this one will be unlike any other looms in our minds.
 He’s disconnected, sipping on his Smart Water, and moving things from one table to another just to pass the time.
 And he pays extraordinary attention to rolling up his sleeves.
-This is familiar behaviour for someone whose mind is occupied, and Jack Firoozan may as well be in his own home.
+This is familiar behaviour for someone whose mind is occupied, and Firoozan may as well be in his own home.

-The tension he bites from his nails and locks inside his body squirms for some sort of release, and in his conversations with Sophie, we get the feeling it might just get the chance.
+Frequently biting his nails, his body squirms for some sort of release, and in his conversations with Sophie, we get the feeling it might just get the chance.
 She mocks his song choices in a way we can all relate to, mentions ‘Jemma’ whenever she gets the chance, and during her anecdotes he impatiently scratches his head.
 Daniel is misunderstood and lonely.
 And he’s dodging phone calls.
-He presses the play button on his phone himself and the songs blare from his own Bluetooth speaker not the overhead ones we expect in theatre.
+He presses the play button on his phone himself, and the songs blare from his own Bluetooth speaker–not the overhead, professional ones we might expect in a theatre.
 The actors leave the stage for the characters to leave the room.
 The props are probably Firoozan’s own, if not the production team’s, which means they might as well belong to us.
-These are 45 minutes of his life as well as ours.
+These are 45 minutes of our lives as well as his.

 A young audience can relate to everything in the lead up to the climax: anger at how today’s pop music all sounds the same, conversations about teachers and English presentations.
 The play’s humour relies upon this.

-Lion Theatre Company’s ‘Tuesday’ is on 18th June at 7:30pm as part of Durham’s Summer In The City Festival.
+Lion Theatre Company’s ‘Tuesday’ was performed on 18 June as part of Durham’s Summer In The City Festival.